umd-lhcb/ut-hw-doc/docs/lvr/lvr_assembly/lvr_assembly.md

     ![](baseplate_alignment.jpg)

 2. Put an {==M2.5==} screw and washer in each hole.
 First tighten very gently, then make hand tight in an X pattern across the board.
-Try to look between the LVR and baseplate to see that the thermal paste has made contact with the baseplate and been deformed.
+For your first few boards, try to look between the LVR and baseplate to see that the thermal paste has made contact with the baseplate and been deformed.
 Not all chips can be verified this way.

     ![](lvr_screws.jpg)

+3. Put a number sticker on the baseplate matching the number on the front of the LVR.
+Make sure to use the roll labeled for LVRs.

 ## CCMs